UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 ![alt text](https://github.com/UW-THINKlab/Mobility-Analysis-Workflows-tutorial/blob/18857324ef2a012bdf57b5936d9efcb3e1560da0/figures/remove_widget_1.JPG)

-The modified workflow can be run similarly as the unmodified version.
+The modified workflow can be run similarly as Workflow 2 in the paper.
 After the workflow is completed, the output should look as below.

 ![alt text](https://github.com/UW-THINKlab/Mobility-Analysis-Workflows-tutorial/blob/18857324ef2a012bdf57b5936d9efcb3e1560da0/figures/remove_widget_2.JPG)